BinaryElement/ChromaToggleOld/Mapping.md

 # IMPORTANT:
 **The mapping system is going to be overhauled with a much more powerful custom event system, and in the long run, a new mapper to handle placing them properly.**

+**What this means to you is these events will be obsolete, and no longer work, soon.
+With the sole exception of RGB lighting - for backwards compatibility purposes, the current RGB system is not going away (but there will still be a better one alongside it).**

+**In other words: ONLY USE RGB, DO NOT USE THE OTHER EVENTS**

 # MediocreMapper

 EditSaber, by Ikeiwa, has been modified and updated by squeksies to make **MediocreMapper**.
 This is your primary method of mapping custom lights/notes.